 Lab focuses on the official U.S. voting infrastructure

-In the following interview, readers should note the distinction between the issues that Stewart discusses — which relate to protecting and improving the U.S. election infrastructure (including administration, voting databases, and election equipment) — and other kinds of improprieties seen in the 2016 presidential election.
-The latter include hacking and releasing emails of U.S. political organizations, as well as the dissemination of “faux news” to influence the electorate.
+In the following interview, readers should note the distinction between the issues that Stewart discusses — which relate to protecting and improving the U.S. election infrastructure (including administration, voting databases, and election equipment) — and other kinds of improprieties that were seen in the 2016 presidential election.
+The latter include hacking and releasing emails of U.S. political organizations, as well as the dissemination of “faux news” and disinformation to influence the electorate.
 While all aspects of the U.S. electoral process must be protected, the new MIT Election Lab is focused on research that improves the critical voting infrastructure — the official mechanisms, administration, and logistics of the United States electoral system.

 MIT SHASS Communications spoke recently with Stewart about his vision and goals for the new MIT Election Lab.